 When a system is newly deployed, it is very common that an application will require a certain grace period to warm up.
 For example, an application may need time to heat up internal caches which could take several minutes.
 Alternatively it might just take a while for the application to fully initialize and bind to the appropriate ports.
 Whatever the case, Nelson provides every application stack a grace period where they are immune from any kind of cleanup for 30 minutes after being deployed.
 This grace period duration is 30 minutes by default, and is configured via the Nelson configuration

 nelson.cleanup.initial-deployment-time-to-live Knobs property.

-In order to understand if an application has fully warmed up or not, Nelson relies on the healthcheck statuses in Consul to indicate what the current status of a newly deploy application is.
+In order to understand if an application has fully warmed up or not, Nelson relies on the health check statuses in Consul to indicate what the current status of a newly deployed application is.
 Units that have ports declared in their manifest are expected to expose a TCP service bound on that port.
-The healthchecks are a simplistic L4 probe and are specified by Nelson when launching your application onto the scheduler.
-If these probes do not report passing healthchecks after the initial grace window, your application will be garbage collected.
+The health checks are a simplistic L4 probe and are specified by Nelson when launching your application onto the scheduler.
+If these probes do not report passing health checks after the initial grace window, your application will be garbage collected.
 An unhealthy application cannot have traffic routed to it, and serves no useful purpose in the wider runtime.